 Floating along the water channels in a mokoro (traditional flat-bottomed canoe) with one of Vumbura Plains’ experienced guides gives you close-up views of malachite kingfishers, crakes and little bee-eaters as they flit or wade through the reeds.

-The camp also offers day- and night-time game drives around the concession when you have a chance to spot big cats, wild dogs, and wildebeest.
-For something different, head out on foot with a guide for a more detailed insight into the local ecosystem, focusing on plantlife and wildlife you might not spot from a vehicle.
+The camp also offers day- and night-time game drives around the concession when you can spot big cats, wild dogs, and wildebeest.
+For something different, head out on foot with a guide for a more detailed insight into the local ecosystem, focusing on plant life and wildlife you might not spot from a vehicle.